 Between jobs, yet unsure how to craft the perfect resume?
 Or maybe you just need to buff up your job search and interviewing skills?
 Yup, the library can help you with this one as well!

 Many libraries provide resume services and even have classes to help you optimize your job search and present your best self in person.
-Either hit up your library’s website, or even better go in person and ask your friendly librarian.
+Check your local library’s website for more details.

 Have a home maintenance project, yet lack the necessary tools?
 Your local tool library could save the day!

 It’s far from necessary to own a tool you’ll only use once every five years, and tool libraries have cropped up to assist with this dilemma.
 Some are associated with municipal libraries, although many are independent non-profits run by volunteers.
 Do an internet search for “tool library” plus the name of your town to borrow instead of buy.